EARNEST WORKSHOP PROFILE - NIGEL PETRIE

-1. What would be find you doing locked away in the shed on any given weeknight?
+1. What would we find you doing locked away in the shed on any given weeknight?

-"Usually I race home at the end of my 9-5 with a head crammed full of ideas, if the weather is nice i'll back the old Econoline up the drive, select any two motorcycles that are currently running, ring Dean and tell him to swing past on his way home, then get lost in the bush somewhere.
-If its not that then I am working on whatever I have going on at the time, while I was building the Hilux I would do a sold 4 hours nearly every single night, cutting welding, shaping and creating a drift car from scratch.
-Looking back on that now it was a pretty wild time, I wouldn't call it fun, I had tunnel vision and was so damned determined to finish that thing to the best of my ability."
+"Usually I race home at the end of my 9-5 with a head crammed full of ideas, if the weather is nice I'll back the old Econoline up the drive, select any two motorcycles that are currently running, ring Dean and tell him to swing past on his way home, then get lost in the bush somewhere.
+If it's not that then I'm in the workshop, working on whatever I have going on at the time.
+While I was building the Hilux I would do a solid 4 hours nearly every single night, cutting, welding, shaping and creating a drift car from scratch.
+Looking back on that now it was a pretty wild time, I wouldn't call it fun.
+I had tunnel vision and was so damned determined to finish that thing to the best of my ability."

 4. Recently, who's work gets you pumped to get back in the shed and grind away?